onooinc-code/SoulyCore/docs/v2_Cognitive_Architecture/04_CA_Code_Governance.md

 # SoulyCore Cognitive Architecture v2.0: Code Governance

-**Document Version:** 1.1
+**Document Version:** 1.2
-**Status:** Proposed (Refined)
+**Status:** Implemented

 ---

-### 1. New Core File Structure Plan
+### 1. Core File Structure

-To support the new modular architecture and ensure a clean separation of concerns, a new `core/` directory will be introduced at the project root.
-This directory will house all new business logic for the Cognitive Engine, keeping it isolated from the existing Next.js structure.
-The `app/`, `components/`, and `lib/` directories will remain at the root level.
+The v2 architecture introduced a new `core/` directory at the project root to house all business logic for the Cognitive Engine, cleanly separating it from the Next.js presentation and API layers.

 ```
 soulycore/